Don't Give Me Your Life: Chart performance

+"Don't Give Me Your Life" reached number two in Ireland and the United Kingdom, becoming their highest-charting hit in those countries.
+In the UK, it peaked at number two on 5 March 1995, during its fourth week on the UK Singles Chart.
+The single spent two weeks at that position.
+It also peaked at number six in Iceland, number 16 in Denmark and the Netherlands, and number 18 in the group's native Italy.
+In addition, it topped both Music Weeks Pop Tip Club Chart and the Club Record category at Music Weeks 1995 Awards.
+On the Eurochart Hot 100, it reached number nine on 11 March.
+Outside Europe, "Don't Give Me Your Life" was successful on the US Billboard Dance Club Play chart, where it reached number five.
+In Israel, it reached number two in its fifth week on the chart, on 28 March 1995, and it spent eight weeks in total within the chart.
+Australia, it packed at number 13 on the ARIA Singles Chart.
+"Don't Give Me Your Life" was awarded with a gold record in the UK, with sales and streaming figures exceeding 400,000 units.

 Music video

-A music video was produced to promote the single, directed by La La Land, who had previously directed videos for acts like 2 Unlimited ("No One") and Whigfield ("Saturday Night").
+A music video was produced to promote the single, directed by La La Land, who had previously directed videos for other acts like 2 Unlimited ("No One") and Whigfield ("Saturday Night").
 "Don't Give Me Your Life" features singer Robin 'Shanie' Campbell and dancers.
 She wears a white high neck sweater and performs toward a dark background.
 The male dancer in the video is actor and dancer Jake Canuso, known for his role in the British TV series Benidorm, in which he plays barman Mateo Castellanos.
+"Don't Give Me Your Life" was a Box Top for five weeks on British music television channel The Box from March 1995.
+It was also B-listed on Germany's VIVA in May 1995 and MTV Europe put the video on prime break out rotation same month.

 Live performances

-Alex Party performed "Don't Give Me Your Life" in the British music chart television programme Top of the Pops three times in 1995.
+Alex Party and Robin 'Shanie' Campbell performed "Don't Give Me Your Life" in the British music chart television programme Top of the Pops three times in 1995.
 The first performance was on 16 February, after reaching number 10 on the UK Singles Chart.
 Then on 2 March, after reaching number three with 150 000 copies sold, and again on 16 March, after reaching number two with 350 000 copies sold.